poissonconsulting/shinybisonpic/README.md

 ### Overview of How to Use the App

-- Download the template for the tab
-- Fill in the template with your data
+- Download template, fill with data and upload to the app
-- Upload your raw data
-- View the locations spatially
+- View locations on the landscape
-- Explore ratios of sex-age classes
+- Explore sex-age ratios
-- Download cleaned and processed data ready for demographic modelling
+- Download processed data ready for modeling

 ## Contribution